Stumptown Coffee Kyoto: Where Third-Wave Coffee Meets Ace Hotel Design

 • Second Wave: The rise of branding and lifestyle.
 Starbucks is the quintessential example—cafés became lifestyle destinations where lattes and cappuccinos flourished, even if bean origin and quality weren’t the main focus.

 • Third Wave: Precision, craft, and quality.
 Coffee began to be recognized as a specialty crop.
 Baristas became like winemakers, highlighting origin, flavor, roasting, and brewing.
-Hallmarks include single-origin beans, Direct Trade, pour-over, and Aeropress methods—all designed to showcase unique flavor profiles in every cup.
+Hallmarks include single-origin beans, Direct Trade, pour-over, and AeroPress methods—all designed to showcase unique flavor profiles in every cup.

 So when we talk about third-wave coffee, it’s about understanding where your coffee comes from and why it tastes the way it does.
 And Stumptown Coffee Roasters is one of the trailblazers that helped bring this movement into the mainstream.